nathvda/markdown-warmup-html/README.md

 I am a junior web developper who's learning about progressive enhancement.

 ### What is it
 It is the modification of a webpage using HTML and CSS in order to style the page and give it a proper structure.
 I will convert Markdown to HTML and Css.
+I used a style.css file and also added a few colors using variables at the root of the page so I could reuse them through my css sheet when needed, and also change them when I feel like it.

 ### When
 This project was created on November 15th and 16th 2022, during the working hours.